A

 rising, the number of elderly increasing, and people between

-support was introduced is no longer relevant.
-Time has
+income support was introduced is no longer relevant.

 QUESTION 7.
 Why would everyone receive a basic income?
 Is it not ridiculous